-Kimball became the head diving coach at Michigan in 1960, replacing his close friend Bruce Harlan, who was killed in a diving accident.
+Kimball served a 43-year term as head diving coach at Michigan, holding the post from 1960-2002, while adding eight more seasons (2003-10) as the team's volunteer assistant.
 The 2001-02 season marked his 43rd and final as the head diving coach of the men's program and 27th for the women's team, although he has coached women divers at U-M even before they officially became a program.

 During his time as head diving coach, Kimball helped the men's and women's swimming and diving teams win five NCAA championships and 33 Big Ten championships.
 In 1984, he was named NCAA Diving Coach of the Year for both the men and women, while earning the same honor in 1988 (for women only).
 At the Big Ten level, Kimball was a four-time Big Ten Diving Coach of the Year.

 Kimball also boasts several decades worth of experience at the international level, mentoring nine Olympic medal winners, including gold medalists Bob Webster (1960, 1964 -- Platform), Micki King (1972 -- Three-Meter), Phil Boggs (1976 -- Three-Meter) and Mark Lenzi (1992 -- Three-Meter).
 He was an assistant coach for the U.S. Olympic Team at five Olympic Games (1964, 1980, 1984, 1988, 1992), while coaching international divers at the 1968 and 1996 Olympic Games.

 He also coached three Big Ten Women's Divers of the Year: Diane Dudeck (1984), three-time NCAA champion Mary Fischbach (1988) and Carrie Zarse (1995).
 In addition, he coached 16 divers (nine men, seven women) to Big Ten titles during his tenure.